 Honesty must be towards yourself as well.
 Stay true to yourself and trust your gut and judgment (not your fear of getting into a relationship and getting hurt!
 I know you know what I'm talking about ...).
 Be honest about your needs, about how you are feeling, and don't bury feelings away.
 When you are true to yourself, it is easier to be true to others.

 5. Allow it

 That's where I always got stuck (Not anymore!).
 I used to ask for things but at the core, I did not think that I deserved it.
-So even if they would come to me I'd be looking at the opposite direction or worse: sabotaging myself.
+So even if they would come to me I'd be looking in the opposite direction or worse: sabotaging myself.
 Then I realized what I was doing and changed this crazy pattern with TONS of action, more towards self-love.

 So... allow good things to come into your life.
 We all deserve to be happy.
 Do you have a wonderful person in front of you?
 Enjoy it, appreciate it, embrace it, love it.
-No trick and no melodrama is waiting on you.
+No trick and no melodrama is waiting for you.
 We are the ones who create all those things.
 Sh#t happens?
-Oh yeah, it does but why do you have to be the one to make it happen?
+Oh yeah, it does, but why do you have to be the one to make it happen?

 Be happy now.
 Enjoy the moment.
 Let bliss come to you and savor it, but savor it well because you do deserve it.
 Don't forget to put yourself out there.
 All these things that you have been hiding with the fear of getting hurt, allow them to come outside.
 I'm sure your partner (or a future one) will appreciate it.